pololu/pololu-api/product.md

 a special product that requires a coupon to be purchased.

 `weight_ounces` - The product weight, in ounces.  **Note:** for a few light products we have instead entered "dimensional weight".

-Actual product dimensions are currently unavailable.
+`size_1_inches` - The first dimension (could be called "length") of the packaged product, in inches.

+`size_2_inches` - The second dimension ("width") of the packaged product, in inches.

+`size_3_inches` - The third dimension ("height") of the packaged product, in inches.

 `suggested_schedule_b_code` - Our recommended code for exporting from the United States.